Diazblack/todo_wizard/README.md

 ```

 ### Delete
-Send a http request to DELETE `http://localhost:4000/api/v1/todo_items/:id` to delete the user entry
+Send an HTTP request to DELETE `http://localhost:4000/api/v1/todo_items/:id` to delete the user entry
-**Note:** the id should be added to the URL in to make the endpoint work
+**Note:** The username should be added to the URL, to make the endpoint work

 Returns a 204 when the entry is deleted, 404 in any other case

 ### Done
-Send a http request to PUT `http://localhost:4000/api/v1/todo_items/done/:id` to set the Todo Item as complete.
+Send an HTTP request to PUT `http://localhost:4000/api/v1/todo_items/done/:id` to set the Todo Item as complete.
-**Note:** the id should be added to the URL in to make the endpoint work
+**Note:** The username should be added to the URL, to make the endpoint work

 entry before hitting the endpoint